UCDavisLibrary/lib-ui/README.md

 cd path/to/lib-ui
 npm start
 ```
+That's all!
+You can now start messing with the styles and components in /src.

 ### Using the library locally
 If you want to import this node module into a local sandbox app for testing without having to publish to NPM, then do this in the lib-ui directory: